 - In the patient’s or public’s best interest

-- Being communicated to another HIPAA covered entity who has an existing relationship with the patient.
+- Being communicated to another HIPAA-covered entity with an existing relationship with the patient.

-Regardless of the situation, covered entities are required to comply with the Minimum Necessary Rule.
-This designates that the minimum amount of protected health information is shared for the specific purpose.
+Regardless of the situation, covered entities must comply with the Minimum Necessary Rule.
+This designates that the minimum amount of protected health information is shared for a specific purpose.

 The HIPAA Privacy Rule vs. The HIPAA Security Rule